 After cleansing, your skin should be smooth, fresh, and clean.
 That's when you reach for toner, which is a thin veil of hydration that should always precede moisturizer.
 "Toners are wonderful products to use, and while not everyone needs to use them, everyone can use them: They're calming and provide an additional layer of hydration to prep the skin for makeup," says Kraffert.
 People who have acne and/or oily skin will benefit most from using toner since "they're formulated to remove sebum, oil, and dirt from the pores."

 If you don't have oily or acneic skin, Kraffert says to treat toner as you would a face mist or facial wipe.
-"They can be especially convenient for use while traveling or refreshing skin on a hot day without ruining your makeup.
-Take one in your gym bag, stash one in your carry on and keep one at the office for an instant hydrating complexion boost that saves you from taking five minutes to 'freshen up.'"
+"They can be especially convenient for use while traveling or refreshing skin on a hot day without ruining your makeup.'"
 For the latter, we like using CLE's Lifting Mist ($21), which is compact enough to carry in your bag and has every quality you could want in a toner.

 Next is serum.
 Darden prefers using a vitamin C serum each morning, which provides skin-protecting and anti-aging antioxidants.
 It smoothes the skin's texture and treats and prevents signs of aging.
 Celebrities like Jessica Alba and Chrissy Teigen swear by it.
 There are also more than a few members of the Byrdie team who can attest to its skin-refining magic.